Storage Considerations for Photographers

 As you can see, one is not necessarily better than the other – both DAS and NAS devices and storage arrays have their uses and their pros and cons.
 So before you make your purchase decision, you should understand them fully and be ready to deal with the potential issues you might encounter.

 While direct-attached storage arrays are capable of delivering exceptional speeds (provided that one uses a fast interface such as USB 3.1 or Thunderbolt, as stated above), the biggest speed bottleneck of network-attached storage is the network.
-With most homes and offices wired with older CAT-5e cabling that limits network throughput to 1 Gbit, running anything faster not only requires expensive switches and network cards, but also new cabling, which can be very cost-prohibitive to replace.
+With most homes and offices wired with older CAT-5e cabling that limits network throughput to 1 Gbit, running a significantly faster network not only requires more capable switches and network cards, but also potentially new cabling, which can be cost-prohibitive to replace (please note that CAT-5e and CAT-6 cables can potentially support 10 GbE at shorter distances).

 One could argue that a DAS array would be a better solution, since it can handle a lot more throughput.
 However, NAS arrays have a lot of advantages over DAS arrays, especially in a multi-user environment.
 With a NAS device, your media can be accessed from any computer on your local area network (LAN) and if you need access to your files when traveling, you can download your data over the Internet as well, without having to keep one computer running all the time.
 NAS consumes a lot less power than a DAS connected to a computer and one can use all kinds of native and third party apps to get more functionality from a NAS, such as automated computer backups, automatic replication to other NAS devices and ability to stream media to home entertainment devices.
 Lastly, most NAS arrays are built to work 24/7 and are self-managed, whereas consumer-grade DAS arrays are usually not.

 For these reasons, I highly prefer NAS to DAS as my storage solution to store photographs and video.
-While I have been quite happy with my Synology DS1815+ for the past few years, unfortunately, I cannot copy media faster than 100-120 MB/sec from a single computer due to the 1 GbE network interface limitation, even with link-aggregation enabled (link-aggregation can only handle more data when data is transferred over multiple computers).
-And since I often work with large RAW / TIFF files and video, plus my storage needs are only increasing overtime, the network bottleneck has definitely been a limiting factor.
-For this reason, despite the high cost of implementation, I have already moved up my network to 10 Gbit Ethernet and started migrating my data to the latest NAS models from QNAP and Synology with 10 GbE network interfaces.
+While in the past I was quite happy with 1 GbE NAS arrays, the 100-120 MB/sec transfer rate was too limiting for my work, especially once I started shooting with high resolution cameras and doing video work.
+As a result, despite the higher costs, I moved up to a 10 GbE network and NAS arrays that support 10 GbE network interface cards.

 So if you have been trying to decide on a NAS solution, do keep the above-mentioned network bottleneck issues in mind and make sure to plan for the future.
-If you work with 4K+ video content or have specific speed requirements and you do not need more than one machine accessing your storage, a high-performance DAS might be a better solution.
-And if you have any interest in pursuing a 10 Gbit Ethernet NAS setup, I will be working on a separate article with all the details next.
+If you work with 4K+ video content or have specific speed requirements and you do not need more than one machine accessing your storage, a high-performance DAS might work well.
+And if you are looking for something more capable and scalable, a NAS with 10 GbE capability is something you should take a serious look at.

 Thankfully, with the growth of photography and videography material, storage manufacturers have also been working on increasing storage capacity.
-If a few years ago we were limited to 4 TB drives, there are now 10 TB consumer-grade hard drives available.
+If a few years ago we were limited to 4 TB drives, there are now 16 TB consumer-grade hard drives available.
 Although the cost per GB still remains high, M.2 NVMe and SSD drives are also seeing increases in capacity, with 4 TB+ options already available on the market.

 As a result, we now have storage arrays that can deliver extremely large capacity volumes capable of handling a lot of data.
 And with the added benefit of creating large caches based on M.2 and SSD drives, one can push incredible speeds on such arrays as well.
-Lastly, thanks to the mix of different form factors and types of storage devices, we are now beginning to see tiered storage coming to consumer market, which is very exciting!
+Lastly, thanks to the mix of different form factors and types of storage devices, we are now beginning to see tiered storage coming to the consumer market, which is very exciting!

 Let’s now take a look at some of the best storage solutions available on the market that we recommend to our readers.

 Let’s get started with the DAS storage arrays that we recommend to our readers.
-If you are just starting out and you do not want to spend a lot of money on an external drive, I would recommend to get a two-bay DAS / external drive.
-You can buy those pre-configured with capacities up to 20 TB (in RAID 0 / stripe mode).
-Personally, unless you know what you are doing and you have your backup fully figured out and in place, I would not recommend to run any storage in RAID 0 configuration.
+If you are just starting out and you do not want to spend a lot of money on an external drive, I would recommend getting a two-bay DAS / external drive.
+You can buy those pre-configured with capacities up to 32 TB (in RAID 0 / stripe mode).

+Unless you know what you are doing and you have your backup fully figured out and in place, I personally would not recommend running any storage in RAID 0 configuration.
 So as soon as you receive yours, I would change it to RAID 1 (mirror) mode, so that if one of the drives were to fail, you would still not lose the data.
 However, it is important to point out that RAID can never be considered to be a backup, so don’t just assume that your data is safe if you run a simple two disk array in mirror mode.
 Always make sure that you have a solid photography backup workflow in place.
-You could still lose all of your data if two disks were to fail at the same time, if the DAS was stolen or some other disaster took place.
+You could still lose all of your data if two disks were to fail at the same time if the DAS was stolen or some other disaster took place.

 So which specific DAS units would we recommend?
 Here is our list of favorites: